hoyiliang/lavabili-plugin/README.md

+# lavabili-plugin
+A lavalink plugin written to add Bilibili as an additional audio playing source.

+This plugin is rebuilt for latest Lavalink (v4) by referring [(Allvaa/lp-sources, 2022)](https://github.com/Allvaa/lp-sources).

 # lavalink-plugin-template

+**Note: This project has been converted to use Kotlin 1.8.22.**

 This is a template for creating a plugin for [Lavalink](https://github.com/lavalink-devs/Lavalink).
 It is written in java, but you can also use kotlin (version `1.8.22`) if you want.